IsaacSauer/faster-a-star-for-games/README.md

 **Check if I can do the Bounding Box check**

 So it was said, you need to check if the Goal Position is in a connection's assigned bounding box from the currentNode to actually continue the search.
 That is really it, but it was tricky to actually implement it.
-Since I had dynamic Start and Goal nodes, which are added at run time.
+Since I had dynamic Start and Goal node, which are added at run time.
 Since these are only 2 nodes, I did a simple check to skip them.

-This is the check if the connection is related to the Start of Goal node [![TheCheck](https://i.imgur.com/VXvqEIK.png "TheCheck")](https://i.imgur.com/VXvqEIK.png "TheCheck")
+This is the check if the connection is related to the Start of a Goal node [![TheCheck](https://i.imgur.com/VXvqEIK.png "TheCheck")](https://i.imgur.com/VXvqEIK.png "TheCheck")

 **Bounding Box Check**